Throughout history, prohibition has proven to be ineffective at reducing the supply of substances that people still want.

 The acronym MDMA is short for 3,4-methylenedioxy-N-methamphetamine – a derivative of amphetamine and a member of the phenethylamine family of chemicals that may act as stimulants, hallucinogens, and/or entactogens.

 The United Nations classes MDMA in the “ecstasy group”.
-Whilst MDMA is often referred to as ecstasy, ecstasy tablets rarely contain pure MDMA but are instead a concoction of a number of different drug combinations.
+Whilst MDMA is often referred to as ecstasy, ecstasy tablets rarely contain pure MDMA but are instead a concoction of several different drug combinations.
 MDMA has also been coined ‘molly’ short for ‘molecular’- referring to its crystalline powder form that is usually sold as a powder or in capsules.

 Wait, MDMA was legal?